 Provincia (Nova Roma)

 Nova Roma has a worldwide, international central administration and a territorial organization, consisting of provincial, regional and urban subdivisions.
 The provincia is the highest level of the territorial organization.
-Provinces are organized as part of the ceremonial military structure of Nova Roma and are administered by military command.
+According to Roman constitutional logic, provinces are organized as part of the ceremonial military structure of Nova Roma and are administered by military command.
+The democratic element of local government can be found in the municipalities which are exempt from under the direct command of the governor.

 The Nova Roman Republic is divided into a number of provinciae.
 A provincia can comprise of a single country or several, or can be made up of sub-national units from a single country.
 Unlike provinces of Canada or American states, Nova Roman provinciae are creations of the senate, the 'national' governing body.
 The senate, under article V.C. of the the lex Cornelia Domitia de re publica constituenda, can create a new provincia or combine existing ones by senatus consultum.
 The same lex outlines the powers and duties of the provincial governors.
 The senate also has the power to appoint and replace governors who appoint the provincial administration and may sub-divide their provincia into regiones for administrative purposes as they deem it necessary.